thousands of young Scots

-Right across Scotland young People, through their efforts and determination, are achieving extraordinary things in grassroots sport.
+Across Scotland, young people are achieving extraordinary things in grassroot sport through their efforts and determination.
 This can either be through playing or helping to increase access and opportunities for sport and active living.
-We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next star of Scottish sporting star.
+We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next Scottish sporting star.

 Health and Wellbeing